infiniticio/docs.infinitic.io/src/pages/docs/introduction/hello-world.md

 {% /codes %}

-Note the `newService` function creating a stub from the `HelloWorldService` interface.
-From a syntax point of view, this stub can be used as an implementation of `HelloWorldService` .
-But instead of executing a method, it sends a message to Infinitic requesting this execution.
-That's why nothing happens if we run a workflow without having deployed any worker.
+Note: the `newService` function creates a stub from the `HelloWorldService` interface.

+Syntax-wise, this stub functions like an implementation of `HelloWorldService`.
+However, instead of executing a method directly, it sends a message to carry out the execution.
+This is why running a workflow without deploying any workers will result in no action being taken.

 ## Pulsar configuration

-The `app/infinitic.yml` file should contain the Pulsar configuration:
+Configure Pulsar in the  `app/infinitic.yml` file:

 ```yaml
 pulsar: